This post is updated as events transpire.

 - 7 December 2020 — CBS Sacramento reported that newborn blood samples for disease screening were being used by law enforcement without parental knowledge or consent.

 - 7 January 2021 — FamilyTreeDNA and its parent company, Gene by Gene, both merged with a small, Australian pharmacogenetics company called myDNA.
-As myDNA has no background in genetic genealogy, what this means for family historians—and for law enforcement applications—is not clear.
+As myDNA had no background in genetic genealogy, what this means for family historians—and for law enforcement applications—was not clear.

 - 11 January 2021 — GEDmatch once again changed their Terms of Service.
 Although they claim “Your opt-in and opt-out settings remain unchanged,” they surreptitiously redefined what “opt out” means.
 Previously, opt-out kits were not visible to Doe investigations (unidentified bodies); now they are.
 Even if the Doe was murdered, these kits are no longer considered violent crime cases under the new Terms of Service.
 The slope gets slipperier.